-Before you call the references, look all the companies up on the Internet and verify to yourself that they are REAL companies and that the phone numbers look like they actually came from that company.
-They should have the same Area Code and Exchange (first three numbers of the 7-digit phone number) If you were given home numbers or cell phone numbers, be suspicious.
+Before you call the references, look all the companies up on the Internet and verify to yourself that they are real companies and that the phone numbers look like they actually came from that company.
+They should have the same area code and exchange (the first three numbers of the 7-digit phone number).
+If you were given home numbers or cell phone numbers, be suspicious.

-If you run multiple "work" phone numbers through Google Search and come up with the same non-commercial address, something is wrong, Use Google Maps (satellite) to check if the address is a house or a business.
-Reverse telephone lookup will tell you if the phone is a landline or a cell, usually.
+If you run multiple "work" phone numbers through Google Search and come up with the same non-commercial address, something is wrong; Use Google Maps (satellite) to check if the address is a house or a business.
+Reverse telephone lookup will usually tell you if the phone is a landline or a cell.

 Have a set list of questions to ask each former employer of you job applicant.
 Be specific.
 Ask about these features of the job applicant's past employment: